matitalatina/mn-blog-en/src/content/air-quality-sensor-raspberry-pi.md

 This is a really good sign!
 It means we can fetch data from our quality sensor and we can send them to our MQTT broker that it's installed on our Raspberry Pi Hub!

-To double check it, **we leave the program active** and we subscribe on the topic we are sending data to
+To double-check it, **we leave the program active** and we subscribe on the topic we are sending data to

 ```bash
 # We connect to Raspberry Pi Hub